 The report of progress is a summary of all the research work completed in the current term.
-The form can be found online at cnso.nova.edu/forms/report-of-progress.pdf.

 - Only for students currently registered for following courses need to submit the report:

-- Ph.D.
+- o Ph.D.
 Candidates

 - Directed Study

 - Dissertation

 - Report of Progress is due at the end of term.
 Defending students do not need to submit the report.

 - The form must be submitted to the student's major professor for signature and comments.
 The report must include the following:

 - Student's name and date

 - A brief narrative of synopsis of the work completed since the last report (for example, details of experiments conducted, and literature reviewed)

 - Target date for thesis/capstone completion

 - Estimate of time spent on thesis/capstone work for the term

 - A list of problems experienced (if any)

 - Major Professor's comments

 - Major Professor's signature

 - Failure to turn in a report of progress is an automatic F for the term.